 - 1997: Object-Oriented Design Measurement published by John Wiley, & Sons.
-Research included development of theory of objects and a way to analyze a design before code is written, based on algebraic categories.
+Research included development of a mathematical theory of objects and a way to analyze a design before code is written, based on algebraic categories.

 - 2011: Can Architecture be Defined without Functional Requirements? presented to Microsoft TechReady, Seattle, WA

 - 2005: Dynamic Design Analysis presented to Pacific Northwest Software Quality Conference, Portland, OR.

 - 2005: Tools May Come and Tools May Go presented to Pacific Northwest Software Quality Conference, Portland, OR

 - 2002: Ten Lessons from the Field presented to the Portland Area Software Process Improvement Network (SPIN), Beaverton, OR

 - 1996: A Theory of Objects presented to the Object-Oriented Product Metrics Workshop of the Object-Oriented Programming Systems and Languages (OOPSLA) conference

 - 1996: 3D Function Points: Applications for Object-Oriented Software presented to the Applications of Software Measurement (ASM) conference

 - 1995: An Introduction to 3D Function Points published in Software Development Magazine, vol. 3, no. 4 (April)

 - 1994: Object-Oriented Measurement of Software published in Encyclopedia of Software Engineering, edited by J. Marciniak, published by John Wiley & Sons